 Assessing children's performance and learning in the wider curriculum is on-going.
 Through a carefully planned and sequential curriculum, children will be given the opportunity to learn, practise, retrieve and apply key skills and knowledge.
-Teachers will be required to make a performance judgement of each child at the end of each topic, which will be recorded on the relevant working plan of that subject area, identifying children who are working below ARE.
-For these children, a brief descriptive assessment is outlined to inform key personnel to support children with their ongoing progress.
+Teachers will be required to make a performance judgement of each child at the end of each topic, which will be recorded on the Wider Curriculum Performance Grid, identifying children who are working below and exceeding ARE.
+For any children working below, a brief descriptive assessment is outlined to inform key personnel to support children with their ongoing progress.